 How much will I get paid to be a surrogate?

 In the UK, you cannot be paid for being a surrogate.
 However, you can agree and receive reasonable expenses, subject to guidelines.

 These reasonable expenses often include: clothes, reimbursement for any loss of earnings for yourself and your partner/spouse (if applicable); travel expenses; and any incidental expenses either before, during and/or after pregnancy.

-It is essential that a list of these expense is agreed with the intended parents, and the parties receive a copy for their records.
+It is essential that a list of these expenses is agreed with the intended parents, and the parties receive a copy for their records.
 Then, the court will consider these expenses during the Parental Order application process.